iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ### Callback Hanlders

-So far, we've seen a `Search` component that sets a state by taking input in from the user.
+So far, we've seen a `Search` component that sets a state by taking input from the user.
 Search component is a child of `App`.
 Remember we also had a sibling of search component called `List`.
 The idea is to filter the displayed `List` based on the user input received.
 To do so, the `Search` component needs to share its state with its parent, ie transfer state up.
 Now, we know that state can be passed down from parent to child via props, but how do we send state back up to the `App` component? `callBack` functions!
 Great explanation [here](https://codeburst.io/javascript-what-the-heck-is-a-callback-aba4da2deced)

 Simply put: A callback is a function that is to be executed after another function has finished executing — hence the name ‘call back’.
 Callbacks are a way to make sure certain code doesn’t execute until other code has already finished execution.